jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue left">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeiai3i7qsdsc5hj47ajhpevwifnxowcd6idbdcwbnrznyqmn47zmjq" alt="drawing">
   <p>I'm not.
-We’re going to launch two sequencers.
+We’re going to launch <i>two</i> sequencers.
 One sequencer will have the rollback, and one won’t.
 Social consensus will determine which chain is canonical.
 Based on the losses we’re looking at, I'm certain the rollback fork is going to win.</p>
 </div>

 <div class="dialogue right">